-Many of our Members remained with us since last year and were joined by new Members throughout the Winter and Spring months.
-A range of measures are in place to ensure their safety, security and wellbeing during their time with us.
+Many of our Members remained with us over the last year and we continue to welcome new Members.
+A range of measures are in place to ensure the safety, security and wellbeing of our Members during their time with us.

-We are continuing to keep Members informed about how we are managing the COVID-19 risks facing the UK, following best advice from the Government.
+We are continuing to keep Members informed about how we are managing COVID-19 risks, following best advice from the UK Government.

 Regular “All Members” emails help Members to keep in touch with the College’s latest advice.
 These provide updates on: